 The Manufacturing Advocate

 Published as part of the statewide magazine, Business Alabama, The Manufacturing Advocate features activities of the BCA’s Manufacturing Advocacy Council, and highlights achievements of BCA’s 1,300 manufacturing members.

-The Pillars of Progress 2013, is the Business Council of Alabama's fifth book in a series of annual accounts that archives in 14 chapters how the BCA is working to make economic development and education the pillars of Alabama's free market success.
+The Capstone of Progress 2014, is the Business Council of Alabama's sixth book in a series of annual accounts that chronicles the business advocacy group's activities of the past year.
 The electronic version can be downloaded here.
-You can also purchase your copy from BCA member, Books-A-Million.

-BCA President and CEO William J. Canary and Senior Vice President for Intergovernmental Affairs and Advocacy & Legal Advisor Anita Archie were interviewed for the February 2013 Montgomery Business Journal, published monthly by the Montgomery Area Chamber of Commerce.
+BCA President and CEO William J. Canary was interviewed for the February 2015 Montgomery Business Journal, published monthly by the Montgomery Area Chamber of Commerce.
 Read the article here.

 The U.S. Chamber Foundation's Business Horizon Quarterly magazine published an article written by BCA President and CEO William J. Canary.
 The article entitled, "The Rewards of Early Childhood Education," discusses the responsibility of the business community to engage in preparing our students for bright futures.

 William J. Canary, president and CEO of the BCA, wrote an article calling on Congress to find bipartisan, short- and long-term solutions to the Highway Trust Fund's deficiencies.
 The article was published on al.com, the Tuscaloosa News, and the Gadsden Times.